 The idea of a puppy with a gift bow on its collar may be very heartwarming, and a cockatiel in an antique cage may look very beautiful on a gift table, but in the long run, giving an animal as a gift can be a bad idea.
 According to Cheryl Weber, client counselor specialist at the University of Illinois Veterinary Teaching Hospital in Urbana, a “surprise” addition to any household can be stressful and costly.

 Weber, a licensed social worker, explains that ownership of any pet comes with considerable responsibility.
-Before giving a pet, consider whether the recipient has the time, space, and money required for proving proper care for that animal; all pets need a high-quality diet, adequate living space, attention, maintenance, and veterinary care.
+Before giving a pet, consider whether the recipient has the time, space, and money required for proving proper care for that animal; all pets need a lots of quality loving care with tons of training-time (especially for puppy first 8 months), high-quality diet, adequate living space, maintenance, and veterinary care.
 The costs may appear minimal, but in the long run they add up’especially if they are unexpected or unplanned for.

 When you give an animal, you are asking someone to make a commitment.
 A surprised recipient may feel pressured to accept the commitment even if he shouldn’t because he doesn’t want to hurt your feelings.
 The new owner will be responsible for that animal’s welfare for the duration of its life.
 For a hamster, this can be a 2-year commitment, for a dog or cat, 10 to 20 years, and for a tropical parrot, this can be an 80-year commitment.
 Ideally, a potential pet owner will be consulted and have some say in choosing the new pet.